Punchbowl-Lower median real estate price is $508,442, which is less expensive than 90.4% of Hawaii neighborhoods and 33.6% of all U.S. neighborhoods.

 Furthermore, if you like crowded places, then you will probably enjoy the the Punchbowl-Lower neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.3% of neighborhoods in the U.S., with 26,308 people per square mile living here.

-American households most often have a car, and regularly they have two or three.
-But households in the Punchbowl-Lower neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Punchbowl-Lower neighborhood have a highly unusual car ownership.
 21.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.7% of U.S. neighborhoods.

 Did you know that the Punchbowl-Lower neighborhood has more Portuguese and Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.7% of this neighborhood's residents have Portuguese ancestry and 1.9% have Romanian ancestry.